bonitasoft/bonita-doc/md/profileCreation.md

 Basically, a **profile** is an XML file.
 It contains the profile name, a description, the mapping with the organization (which users / groups / roles / memberships have this profile) and the Bonita Portal menu entries (menus accessible to a user logged in the portal with this profile).
 A profile must be imported onto the portal, in the **Profiles** tab, to enable the profile (you need to connect with the **Administrator** profile to do it).
 Since Bonita 7.6.0, Bonita Studio offers this feature, for better packaging and deployment.
-For development purposes, the Studio can **deploy** profiles onto the portal for you (_only for Entreprise, Performance and Efficiency editions_).
+For development purposes, the Studio can **deploy** profiles onto the portal for you (_only for Enterprise, Performance and Efficiency editions_).

 Profiles are packaged in **files of profiles**.
 A **file of profiles** is an XML file containing one or more profiles.